 2. Pay Your Bills Early or on Time

 Lenders want to know that your business has financial management nailed.
-A clean payment history, with no late or missed payments, is an indicator that you’re managing cash flow well and taking your financial obligations seriously.
+A clean credit history, with no missed or late payments, is an indicator that you’re managing cash flow well and taking your financial obligations seriously.

 It’s also worth noting that Dun & Bradstreet, one of the major credit bureaus, offers something called a PAYDEX score.
 This is something vendors may use to assess whether to extend trade credit.
 While the bureau contends it works like a FICO score for individuals, a few differences are worth noting.
 For instance, if you pay all your invoices exactly on the due date, the highest credit rating you can get is 80/100, Forbes reports.
 That still qualifies as “good” credit, but you’re going to want to pay some or all your invoices early to have a higher rating and likely improve the terms you’re offered.
 A second difference is that the size of the balance matters.
 You’ll get a bigger boost by paying a $5,000 invoice earlier than you would a $500 one.
 Equally, paying a $5,000 invoice late is going to hurt your credit rating more than paying a $500 invoice late.